rjudy1/autonav/README.md

 - `FollowingDirection` - generic parameter
 - `/LineDist` - manages desired distance from line
 - `/SideObjectDist` - manages desired distance from object
 - `/DefaultSpeed` - sets to simple speed when clear path or straight.
-This is being modified to include varied speed for different states
+This is being modified to include varied speed for different states - OUTDATED
 - `/BoostIncrease'`
 - `/BoostCountThreshold`
 - `/LineBoostMargin`